lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love copy.md

 ![splash](/assets/2021/objects.png)

-This journey starts with objects because when comparing Functional Programming with Object Oriented Programming, the mind quickly takes the shortcut **functions** vs. **objects**, which understandably leads many to ask: what's wrong with objects?
+This journey starts from a surprisingly familiar place.
+When considering Functional Programming as an alternative to Object Oriented Programming, it's tempting to take the shortcut **functions** vs. **objects**, and understandably ask: what's wrong with objects?

 ## Nothing's wrong with objects!